MARTIN WIMBUSH - Actor/Writer

 He has directed in regional theatre throughout the country and was for three years the Artistic Director of the Century Theatre in Keswick, Cumbria.
 Much of his directing work at present is at RADA's splendid new Jerwood Vanbrugh Theatre.
 He also directs RADA graduate actors in performances on board the Cunard flagship ocean liner, the Queen Mary the Second.

-The co-author of 'Wellington', his other work as a writer includes adaptations of Dickens' novels for the stage and a useful handbook on stagecraft, Teach Yourself Acting, published by Hodder and Stoughton.
+The co-author of Wellington and Miss Wilsonís Waterloo, his other work as a writer includes adaptations of Dickens' novels for the stage and a useful handbook on stagecraft, Teach Yourself Acting, published by Hodder and Stoughton.

 BENEDICT CRUFT - Musican/Composer